Home What's New with Universal Links

 Start the service.

-Remember to add ?mode=developer to facilitate our testing.
+Remember to add ?mode=developer for testing purposes.

 Rebuild & Run the APP:

-Open the browser and enter the corresponding Universal Links test URL (e.g., https://ec87f78bec0f.ngrok.io/buy/123) to see the effect.
+Open the browser and enter the corresponding Universal Links test URL (e.g., https://ec87f78bec0f.ngrok.io/buy/123) to see the results.

 Click “Open” to open the APP -> Test successful!

-iOS < 13 Before:
+Before iOS < 13:

 1